TikTok’s Net Worth: How Much Is TikTok Worth Right Now?

 TikTok’s Founder Net Worth

 Zhang Yiming founded TikTok in 2012.
 He has become an unqualified success in the business world.
-The 36-year old former software engineer is now worth over $27.7 billion, making him the 9th-wealthiest person in China, according to Forbes’ China Rich List.
+The 37-year old former software engineer is now worth over $59.4 billion, according to Forbes’ Real Time Billionaires List, making him the 22nd-wealthiest person in the world.
+Forbes’ China Rich List ranks Yiming second among China’s wealthiest.

 What Is TikTok’s Primary Product and Source of Revenue?